nmdickson/GCfit-results/README.md

 # Results of the fits of MW globular clusters using GCfit

-- fits/
+- clusters/
-  * Parameter posteriors, marginal distributions, kinematic profiles and mass function confidence intervals, for each cluster
+  + NGC*/

-- IMF/
+    * Parameter posteriors, marginal distributions, black hole probability distributions, kinematic profiles, cumulative mass profiles and mass function confidence intervals, for each cluster

-  * Posterior distributions on IMF exponent slopes (α)
+- parameters/
-  * α_3 vs metallicity, with remaining mass fraction μ and updated μ estimates
+  + comparisons/

-- BH/
+    * Distance, remnant fraction, mass and half-mass radius comparisons with literature values
-  * Posterior distributions on the number and mass of black holes in each cluster
+  + distributions/

-- literature_comparisons/
+    * Violin plots of distributions of all parameters, for all clusters
-  * Comparisons of distance, mass, remnant fraction and half-mass radius with literature values ([Baumgardt Catalogue](https://people.smp.uq.edu.au/HolgerBaumgardt/globular/newdata/))
+  + relations/
-  * Plots of mass function exponents vs remaining mass fraction (μ) ([Balbinot & Gieles, 2018](https://ui.adsabs.harvard.edu/abs/2018MNRAS.474.2479B))
+    * Relationships between all parameters, and all parameters with dynamical age, remaining mass fraction, and orbital parameters

-  * Plots of mass function exponents vs updated remaining mass fraction estimates
+- thesis_figures/
-  * Plots of mass function exponents vs relaxation time ([Sollima & Baumgardt, 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.471.3668S))
+  + All figures from the thesis